-This course will focus on success in preventing disputes and mitigating those that cannot be prevented through appropriate action when a dispute occurs.
+This course will focus on success in preventing disputes and mitigating those disputes that cannot be prevented through appropriate action.
 Managing the risks and consequences of disputes affects the ability of all parties involved on a project to put a capital asset in place.
 Disputes also risk delays, deficient design or construction, or project compromises that could impact public health and safety.